-Eva’s House Program at Huron Woods and The Care & Rehabilitation Center at Glacier Hills
+Eva’s House and The Care & Rehabilitation Center at Glacier Hills

 Glacier Hills has been a leading provider of skilled nursing and rehabilitation, memory care, long-term care, hospice and supportive services since 1973.

-Eva’s House Program at Huron Woods and The Care & Rehabilitation Center are integral parts of our highly acclaimed Glacier Hills campus, provide memory care assisted living and long-term care, skilled long-term care, hospice services as well as short-term rehabilitation.
+Eva’s House and The Care & Rehabilitation Center are integral parts of our highly acclaimed Glacier Hills campus, provide memory care assisted living and long-term care, skilled long-term care, hospice services as well as short-term rehabilitation.
 At Glacier Hills, we believe growing old is an individual process and aging is not an illness.

 Most illnesses of aging are chronic and make carrying out activities of daily living difficult.
 Glacier Hills professionals are experienced in geriatric medicine assure the best and most advanced treatment protocols to our long-term care residents.
 Glacier Hills is proud of its historical collaboration with medical leadership which includes geriatric specialists and Physical Medicine and Rehabilitation from the University of Michigan and St. Joseph Mercy Hospital.